quackduck/devzat-wolframbot/README.md

     DEVZAT_TOKEN: The token to connect to the Devzat server.
     WOLFRAM_APP_ID: The WolframAlpha app ID to use.
-'

 ## Useage

 To ask a question to WolframAlpha through the WolframBot, you can use the following command:

-'''
-wolf -v What is the capital of France?
+`wolf -v What is the capital of France?`
-'''

 The -v or --verbose option can be used to display additional details in the response.